Dale Wasserman: Career

-Dale Wasserman adapted Ken Kesey's novel One Flew Over the Cuckoo's Nest into a play also titled One Flew Over the Cuckoo's Nest which ran for six years in San Francisco and has had extensive engagements in Chicago, New York, Boston and other U.S. cities.
+Dale Wasserman adapted Ken Kesey's novel One Flew Over the Cuckoo's Nest into a play by the same title which ran for six years in San Francisco and has had extensive engagements in Chicago, New York, Boston and other U.S. cities.
 Foreign productions have appeared in Paris, Mexico, Sweden, Argentina, Belgium, and Japan.
-Kesey is said to have told Dale that but for the play, the novel would have been forgotten.
+Kesey is said to have told Wasserman that but for the play, the novel would have been forgotten.

-Dale Wasserman was a founding member and trustee of The Eugene O'Neill Theatre Center and was the artistic Director of the Midwest Playwrights Laboratory, which encompasses 12 states in its program and awards fellowships and production to 10 playwrights yearly.
+Wasserman was a founding member and trustee of The Eugene O'Neill Theatre Center and was the artistic Director of the Midwest Playwrights Laboratory, which encompasses 12 states in its program and awards fellowships and production to 10 playwrights yearly.

 Recently, research by Howard Mancing, a Cervantes scholar and Professor of Spanish Literature at Purdue University, uncovered an earlier use of the line "To dream the impossible dream, to fight the unbeatable foe," which was made famous in Wasserman's Man of La Mancha.
 The lines were actually invented for publicity matter that accompanied an earlier stage adaptation of Don Quixote by the American playwright Paul Kester, first performed in 1908.
 The phrase "To each his Dulcinea", featured in Wasserman's play, was also first used in the Kester play.

 At the time of his death, Dale Wasserman had, arguably, some fine and thought-provoking work ready to be produced: "Players in the Game", set in 1316 Prague, poses the question: Is fiery, incorruptible zealotry necessarily to be preferred to benign corruption—the operative word here being "benign"?
 "Montmartre" is a musical set in early 20th century Paris; the two main protagonists are Kiki, the most sought-after model of her day (an actual person), and a cynical mature man being confronted by his idealistic younger self.

 Personal life

-Reclusive by nature, Wasserman and his wife, Martha Nelly Garza, made their home in Arizona ("because it's the one State which refuses to adopt Daylight Saving Time").
+Reclusive by nature, Wasserman and his wife, Martha Nelly Garza, made their home in Arizona ("because it's the one state which refuses to adopt Daylight Saving Time").
 Dale's first marriage, to actress Ramsay Ames, ended in divorce.
-He married Martha Nelly in 1984.
-She survives him, is his executrix/executor and holds the rights to all his work.
+He married Garza in 1984.

-Wasserman died of heart failure on December 21, 2008 in Paradise Valley, Arizona, aged 94.
+Wasserman died of heart failure on December 21, 2008, in Paradise Valley, Arizona, aged 94.